2020 was a whirlwind. But with all its twists and turns came valuable lessons that shaped the manufacturing trends that will make 2021 a success.

 They’ll do so by adopting tools that connect:

+The internet of things is rapidly growing.
 It’s estimated that by 2025, over 75 billion manufacturing devices will be connected and communicating with each other.

 4. Going Green in Manufacturing